mdancho84/mdancho84.github.io/_posts/2019-03-11-ab-testing-machine-learning.md

 __Key Points__:

-- 37 total observations in the control set
+- 37 total observations in the control set and 37 in the experiment set

+- Data is time-based and aggregated by day - This isn't the best way to understand complex user behavior, but we'll go with it

 - We can see that `Date` is formatted as a character data type.
 This will be important when we get to data quality.
+We'll extract day of the week features out of it.

 - Data between the experiment group and the control group is in the same format.
 Same number of observations (37 days) since the groups were tested in parallel.